-This policy will be reviewed every year by the strategic computing lead.
+This policy will be reviewed every year by the Senior Leadership Team.
 At every review, the policy will be shared with the governing board.
-The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+The review will reflect the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.